So, you’re spending three days in London. That’s brilliant.

 And you’ll sip on frothy Butterbeer!

 This ticket includes admission to the studios, as well as transportation from London.
-We highly recommend it!
+We highly recommend it as part of your London itinerary!

 Recommended tour: